FAQ

 Trigger points are taut areas of muscle tissue locked in the contracted state which can cause referred pain or sensation.
 The key is that the cause of the pain, or the trigger point, can be found at a site that is in a far-distant muscle from where you actually feel the pain.

-where it hurts doesn't get to the source of the problem or the trigger point causing the pain.
+So, just focusing on where it hurts doesn't get to the source of the problem or the trigger point causing the pain.
 Because myofascial trigger point therapists are experts in identifying where the trigger points are located based on your pain or symptoms, we can treat the contracted muscle that is dysfunctional, thereby relieving the pain at its source and restoring full-function in the muscle.

 What is myofascial pain?